PProvost/www.peterprovost.org/source/_posts/2012-06-16-unit-testing-asp-dot-net-web-api.md

 reference and choosing **Add Fakes Assembly**, I can create the Stubs I will use in my tests.

-Testing all of the methods except the `PutProduct` method is pretty straightforward.
+Testing all of the methods except for `PostProduct` is pretty straightforward.

 ### GetAllProducts